 At Restaurant Brands International, we also believe that our commitment to “doing what’s right” simply can’t be achieved without the same commitment from the vendors and suppliers that provide the ingredients in our food, the equipment used to make it and many other critical inputs into our business.
 That’s why we’ve established a Code of Business Ethics and Conduct for Vendors that sets forth the basic requirements that must be met by all vendors, including their employees, officers, agents and subcontractors, who are approved to do business with us.

-All approved vendors will be required to certify their compliance with the Vendor Code through self-assessment questionnaires, prioritizing the highest risk vendors in 2020.
-Our compliance approach is supplemented with verification audits conducted for a sample of priority vendors.
+Approved vendors were required to certify their compliance with the Vendor Code through self-assessment questionnaires, prioritizing the highest risk vendors commencing in 2020.
+To date, vendors representing over 85% of our global volumes have completed their certification through a self-assessment questionnaire.
+Our compliance approach is supplemented with verification audits, which have been conducted for a sample of priority vendors representing over 50% of our global volumes.
 If RBI determines that a vendor has violated the Vendor Code, RBI may terminate its business relationship with the vendor or require the vendor to implement a corrective action plan.
 Additional details about vendor compliance and reporting violations can be found in the Vendor Code of Conduct on page 7.

 Some of the highlights related to working conditions and compliance are as follows: